Improving the Convergence of Private Shuffled Gradient Methods with Public Data: More about Related Work

 \textbf{Shuffled Gradient Methods in the Non-Private Setting.} While the convergence rate of SGD in non-private settings is well understood~\cite{Shamir2013sgd}, understanding the convergence of shuffled gradient methods, particularly Random Reshuffling (RR), has been a more recent development.
 Significant advances include characterizing the convergence rate of RR~\cite{mishchenko2021rr, mishchenko2021prox_fed_rr} and establishing last-iterate convergence results for shuffled gradient methods in general~\cite{liu2024last_iterate_shuffled_gradient}.
 It is known that the best convergence rate by SGD in the non-private setting is $\gO\left(\frac{1}{\sqrt{T}}\right)$ for $T$ gradient steps, while~\cite{liu2024last_iterate_shuffled_gradient} shows that the convergence of shuffled gradient methods is $\gO\left(\frac{1}{K^{2/3}}\right)$, where $K = T / n$ is the number of epochs, each consisting of $n$ gradient steps based on $n$ samples.
 The results suggest that shuffled gradient methods converge faster than SGD in the non-private setting.
 However, it is unclear how their performances compare in the private setting, and we address this gap in this work.

 \textbf{Privacy Amplification by Iteration (PABI). } In many applications, only the last iterate model parameter is used during inference, while intermediate model parameters generated during training are discarded.
 However, the common privacy analyses based on composition of privacy loss per gradient step implicitly assumes that all intermediate model parameters are released.
-This discrepancy has motivated a line of research investigating the privacy loss of releasing only the last iterate model parameter while hiding all intermediate model parameters~\cite{Feldman2018privacy_amp_iter, altschuler2022apple_paper, ye2022singapore_paper} and the privacy amplification that arises by hiding intermediate model parameters is referred to as privacy amplification by iteration (PABI).
+This discrepancy has motivated a line of research investigating the privacy loss of releasing only the last iterate model parameter~\cite{Feldman2018privacy_amp_iter, altschuler2022apple_paper, ye2022singapore_paper} and the privacy amplification that arises by hiding intermediate model parameters is referred to as privacy amplification by iteration (PABI).